AndoryuRenoa/MochiJumpLevelEditor/README.md

 Current Status:

-Single HTML/JS Page with working "paint" like program

-Spring (Java) built application to host the webpage and transfer data to and from MySQL:

-The backend is communicating effectively with the client and the MySQL server both ways.

-*Launching on virtual machine is causing issues.
-I can launch a version without the database interface, once it is included everything returns 404*
+Currently hosted via google cloud - Spring App runnable JAR @ mochijump.com (currently the landing page)

+Build held in this repository causes 404 return error.
+Rebuilt version works fine.
+Will take the time to see what is different between the two builds to determine the issue.

 The last step is to tie it to the MochiJump app

 To Do:

-Rewrite the JS for the clientside levelEditor so that the corresponding buttons have meaning:

-	Start with Import Level button (test with TestTheTable)
+Fix buttons with correct JS functions attached (current get attributes saves the level).

 Test whether removing jackson api specific code will work and if it can be replaced with:
 	public @ResponseBody void RecieverTest(@RequestBody UserInput i)

+New js required for iphone touch control, seems all input counts as x,y position 0.

 Decide whether or not MochiJump app will use this app as a controller for importing levels or if it will talk to MySQL server directly

-Looking at cloud hosting this project in the future, a NoSQL Database connection may be required to keep cost down.

 Note to Future Me: